sabi-31/My_Perfect_Arch-linux/README.md

 # 4. Post-Install
 > While we have a working system now, we are missing a lot of utilities which make it actually usuable.
 In this section, I will walk through installing and configuring them.

+Boot into your system, and login as your user.

 Before we start, we need to connect to the network (wifi).
 If you have ethernet, you can skip this.
 For wifi users, who are using Network Manager, run:
 ```
 nmcli radio wifi on